algorandfoundation/specs/dev/crypto.md

 with respect to a commitment to the array of participants,
 if:

-- The vector commitment proofs for the signature and the participant information should be less than or equal to 20.
+- The depth of the vector commitment for the signature and the participant information should be less than or equal to 20.

 - All falcon signatures should have the same salt version and it should